TAP-GGC/project-template/README.md

 ## Project Setup/Installation
 <!-- this section is dedicated to linking to .md files in your documents/tutorial/ folder that will contain instructions on installation

-Your repo doesn't have to have every section here.
-This is just being used as an example for you to get an idea of what your own repo should look like -->
+Your repo doesn't have to have every section used below.
+This is just being an example for you so you can get an idea of what your own repo should look like -->

 ### Opening a blank Scratch page
 [Click here to view instructions](/Documents/tutorial/Opening%20a%20blank%20Scratch%20page.md)